 As a PSQ alumnus himself, Josef has years of experience in game development and various forms of digital art.
 He has previously lived and studied in Japan, and has a burning passion for Japanese arcade games from the 80’s and 90’s.

 Johan studied at PlaygroundSquad in 2007 and has worked on the games Wolfenstein: The New Order, Brothers: A Tale of Two Sons and Syndicate.
-He is a jack of all trades and enjoys photography, crafting and parkour.
+He has mainly worked with VFX and enjoys photography, craftsmanship and parkour.

 Tomas started out as a trained electrician and industrial computer engineer but has also worked as car washer.
 In 2004 he studied Game Development at Dalarna University, and attended PlaygroundSquad in 2005.
 After graduation he got a job at Tension Graphics to create TenGine, a game engine for PlaygroundSquad.
 He spends his spare time fixing cars, playing games and sometimes baking a cake.

 Turns out you need more than just teachers to run an education.

 As education manager, Daniel keeps the S/S PlaygroundSquad afloat and makes sure we’re meeting all the requirements dictated by the vocational agency and the games industry.
 He has over 15 years of experience working within the Swedish primary school system, most recently as vice-principal of Söderbaumska skolan in Falun.

 Magnus is the director and founder of PlaygroundSquad – he is also the education's head master.
 Magnus has been a driving force in keeping Falun and the rest of Dalarna up-to-date with the digital industry for many years, and PlaygroundSquad is merely one of many initiatives with a success story.